 As soon as you're back, check the time left.
 I've got about ten minutes left till Manannan gets home.
-Make sure you have seven or eight minutes left.
+Make sure you have at least seven or eight minutes.
 You'll need it to make the cat cookie safely.
 Go to the study, unlock the cabinet to get the magic wand, move the books, pull the lever, and walk down to the laboratory.
+Watch out for the cat.

 Go to Manannan's ingredient shelf and get the mandrake root powder.
-Go to the workbench and open the book to page xxv.
+Go to the workbench and open the book to page XXV.
 Following the directions perfectly, make the cat cookie.
 Yummy!
 Yummy!
 Look at the cookie, then crumble the cookie into the porridge.
 Look at your inventory.
 The porridge is now poisoned and has no star next to it.
 You can carry it safely in the wizard's presence.